‘More money is coming’: Canada’s Nurse on one-year deal with WNBA's Chicago Sky | TSN

 “Chicago, I feel like was a really good fit.
 It was an opportunity for me to go in there and be around a mixture of really young, talented players and some talented vets and to come in and bring my leadership skills, bring my personality and be in a great city,” Nurse said.

-On Wednesday, Nurse will join fellow WNBA players like Lexie Brown, Alysha Clark, and Maddy Siegrist for the start of Athletes Unlimited's third basketball season.
+On Wednesday, Nurse will join fellow WNBA players like Lexie Brown, Alysha Clark, and Maddy Siegrist for the start of Athletes Unlimited's fourth basketball season.

 Players earn points through a fantasy-style system that rewards team successes like wins as well as individual accomplishments from made three-pointers to steals to drawn fouls.